moongrabber/sepp/README.md

-# Style Dictionary Complete Example
+# Styler Dictionary Complete Example

 This starter project has everything you need to get started.